 9 Eco Friendly Furniture Materials To Look For When Buying Sustainably

-With the off-gassing of toxic chemicals in furniture to cheap furniture that doesn’t last, we’ve made sure to start choosing eco friendly furniture materials for our home.
+With the off-gassing of toxic chemicals in furniture to cheap pieces that don’t last, we’ve made sure to start choosing more eco friendly furniture materials for our home.

 But what exactly should you look for?

 Don’t worry, we’ve got you covered.
-Here are some furniture materials you should look for to make your home less toxic.
+Here are some materials you should look for when picking out that next couch, dresser, or mattress.

 The Difference Eco-Friendly Materials Can Make